 But with her dying, I can easily lay some things to rest.
 I don’t know why it makes it easier to forgive, but it does.
 You can’t be mad at someone who’s dead because what’s the most they can suffer to make restitution?
 Can they die for you?
 Done.
 I can’t be triggered by her because she’s gone.
 So, all that is left is forgiveness.
 It’s heartbreaking, though, because I was getting there on my own.
 I was ready to go back for a visit without anyone dying.
 I don’t think I needed her to die to come to peace with my past and now she doesn’t get to see that.

 Snobbery is a shade of hate, and hate is either hurt or fear.
-I was leaving Discovery Coffee to walk home when I passed some flowers and I suddenly ached with the realization that I want to be the kind of person who cuts more flowers for someone to have a pretty bouquet if I caught them stealing flowers from my yard.
-Because life is so short and none of these entitlements, resentments, fears and hatreds matter.
-Love is all that matters.
+I was leaving Discovery Coffee to walk home when I passed some flowers and I suddenly ached with the realization that I want to be the kind of person who, if I caught someone stealing flowers from my yard, would cut more flowers for them to have a prettier bouquet.
+Because we’re all going to die and none of these entitlements, resentments, fears and hatreds matter.
+Love, of course, is all that matters.
 It’s one thing to know it intellectually; it’s quite another to be drop-kicked, beaten and stabbed with that information.

 Having never lost anyone before to death, I don’t know how this goes.
 Do we permanently learn and grow or do we just go through phases and get sucked back into the trappings of daily life after a period of introspection wears off?
 How do we ground ourselves in our own philosophies and spiritual growth when all around us people are flailing and gnashing about in fear and trauma, telling us how to feel and sucking us back into their narratives?